simonking65/sample-paypal-ruby/README.md

-Sample Application to test New RESTful APIs
+Sample Application to test New REST APIs

 ### Installation